J&J’s Latest Talc Case Begins in California

 Johnson & Johnson’s most recent lawsuit involving the company’s talc-based products began this week, as a California jury heard opening statements on Monday.
 The lawsuit alleges that the company’s baby powder products contained asbestos and caused cancer.

-Lawyers for Johnson & Johnson and co-defendant Imerys Talc America countered, claiming that they will provide evidence that there is no asbestos in their products and that their product is not responsible for the cancer that Leavitt is suffering from.
+Lawyers for Johnson & Johnson and co-defendant Imerys Talc America countered, claiming that they would provide evidence that there is no asbestos in their products and that their product is not responsible for the cancer that Leavitt is suffering from.

 Leavitt’s is the first case against the company to go to trial since a special report from Reuters showed that the company knew of the asbestos problem as early as the 1970s.
 Internal documents show that some of the tests were positive for small amounts of asbestos.